 Service Provided Community Wellbeing Outcomes Who benefits/creates need?
 Funding (operating and capital expenditure) This activity provides and maintains on- and off-road cycleways and walkways throughout the district.
 Enhanced Lifestyle Resilient Infrastructure Sustainable Environment Community-wide Benefit: The whole community benefits from the provision of walkways and cycleways for recreational and commuting purposes.
 Private Benefit: Users of the walkways and cycleways accrue benefits.
-Operating ExpenditureRates: 90-100%50% UAGC50% General RateSubsidies: 0-10%Waka Kotahi provide some financial assistance for active transport routes Note: Council considers that allocating costs only to the users of these facilities would not be practical, would deter use, and would not meet community wellbeing outcomes.
-Capital Expenditure Borrowing: Loan costs are funded in the same way as operating expenditure.
-Financial contributions: Council charges financial contributions for the acquisition and development of recreation and open space under the provisions of the District Plan.
+Note: Council considers that allocating costs only to the users of these facilities would not be practical, would deter use, and would not meet community wellbeing outcomes.
+Operating Expenditure Rates: 90-100% 50% UAGC 50% General Rate Subsidies: 0-10% Waka Kotahi provide some financial assistance for active transport routes Capital Expenditure Borrowing:Loan costs are funded in the same way as operating expenditure.Financial contributions:Council charges financial contributions for the acquisition and development of recreation and open space under the provisions of the District Plan.
 This funding source may be used in some instances to fund qualifying capital expenditure.
 Waka Kotahi Funding: Council receives funding from Waka Kotahi for qualifying capital projects.
 The level of funding depends on the annual "financial assistance rate" for TDC and on the work programme approval by Waka Kotahi.
 Grants: Council may seek grant funding, fundraising and sponsorship to support capital works.